sqonk/phext-detach/README.md

 public function params(...$args) : TaskMap
 ```

-A provide a series of auxiliary parameters that are provided to the callback  in addition to the main element passed in.
+Provide a series of auxiliary parameters that are provided to the callback in addition to the main element passed in.